-Students who have a scheduled spare period must be in the cafeteria, the student lounge or the library.
+Students who have a scheduled spare period must be in the library.
 Hallways must be kept clear and quiet during class time.

-During the school day, the school grounds and building are out of bounds to all except registered BCI students and their parents or guardians, WRDSB employees, or persons having business with the administration or staff.
+During the school day, the school grounds and building are out of bounds to all except registered BCI students or persons having business with the administration or staff.
 Visitors must report to the main office to obtain a visitor’s pass.